StanbrookBuyer/ES-631-Envirometrics/Week 5/R-time-series-autocorrelation/r_tutorial.md

 DRAW ON BOARD NORMAL DISTRIBUTION CENTERED AT ZERO

 Say I have a normal distribution centered on zero and at each time step I randomly draw a value from the distribution.
 If I plotted this time series, what do you think it would look like?

-HAVE THEM WALK YOU THROUGH DRAWING THE TIME SERIES.

 (the point you want them to get from this is that the choice of the value at time t is not dependent on its value at t-1)